stanams/git-pair-mode/README.md

 If commands aren't found:

-1. Make sure scripts are executable: `chmod +x git-pair git-pair-commit`
+1. Make sure script is executable: `chmod +x git-pair`
-2. Verify they're in your PATH: `which git-pair`
+2. Verify it's in your PATH: `which git-pair`
 3. Check `/usr/local/bin` is in your PATH: `echo $PATH`

+If GitHub username verification fails:

+1. Ensure you have `curl` installed
+2. Check your internet connection
+3. Verify the GitHub username exists

 ---